Skip to Content

 Canoeing from one lake to another (they are often connected) is a sport with a long tradition in Pomerania.
 Almost on any lake you visit, you’ll find a canoe or kayak rental service.

 There are over 133km of water routes to be explored.
 Canoe rental stations can be found in Wdzydze or in Kociewie.
-If you were hoping to take some boat trips in Gdansk, head to the Kashubian lake district!

-An extensive cycling network covers most parts of Kashubia.
-It’s thus perfect to cycle from one town to the next one.
-Many lakes have lake side bars inviting to relax and enjoy peaceful views.
+An extensive cycling network covers most parts of Kashubia, making it perfect for cycling from one town to the next.

 Book here your tour to Kashubian Switzerland